 - Facilitate the development of relevant frameworks that relates to New Media technologies, which stems from the constructive analysis of their adoption all through to maturity.

 SERVICE DELIVERY TO EXTERNAL AND INTERNAL CUSTOMERS

-The department holds consultative meetings with the relevant stakeholders and has an approved online platform/portal through which it plans to hold online meetings, receive public comments thus promoting the Multi-stakeholder process of policy development.
+The department holds consultative meetings with the relevant stakeholders and has an approved online platform/portal through which it holds online meetings and receives public comments, thus promoting the multi-stakeholder process of policy development.